agregson/fitzlab/protocol_A549_Stim_TNF.md

 7. Remove any excess wash buffer with smaller 200 mcL pipette tip
    - If not enough EtOH evaporates, this will prevent the RNA from going into solution moving forward
    - Bring it to nearly dry with the pipette, careful to not suck up the pellet
-8. Air dry the samples by leaving the cap off on the bench for 5-10 minutes at RT
+8. Air dry the samples by leaving the cap off on the bench (or in biosafety cabinet) for 5-10 minutes at RT
    - Mostly what is left here is EtOH, it should all evaporate within 10 minutes
    - Can do in culture hood if like
 9. Resuspend in 20 mcL of DPEC (or RNAse-free water) by pipetting up and down and then heating for 10 minutes at 55-60C
 9. Use Nanodrop (RNA settings) to calculate RNA concentrations
    - Use 1.5 mcL of sample; print report out for notebook
-   - See separate protocol
+   - See separate protocol if needed
 10. Store samples at -80C

 ## DNase Treatment of Total RNA